rayandasoriya/Mattermost-Ansible/README.md

 #### Setting up MySQL Database Server
 Go to ansible-srv/playbook and run ```ansible-playbook mysql.yml -i inventory```.
 It will install the MySQL database server and will also set up the mmuser.
+It will also install install all the required dependencies such as pip, pip3 and jq.

 ![image](images/2.png)